christopher444/chris-tess/README.md

 >  Task : You have to build a lightweight docker container which will map port 4000 of your app to your machine.

-Since the application required tessaract-ocr and libg11, it was too much of a hassle using alpine as the base, but needs more expertimentation so that the size of image becomes even smaller
+Since the application required tessaract-ocr and libg11, it was too much of a hassle using alpine as the base, but needs more experimentation so that the size of image becomes even smaller

 > You also have to create a kubernetes manifest file which can deploy replica sets in a cluster.